 Then, in 1900, 34 years after Gregor Mendel published his findings and 16 years after his demise, several scientists proved him right.
 Working independently, Hugo de Vries in Holland, Carl Correns in Germany, and Eric von Tshermak in Austria derived the same results as Mendel’s.

 After learning of Mendel’s work, they credited him as the original of their findings.
 His derivations are now called the Mendelian Laws or Principles of Segregation and of Independent Assortment.
 These fundamental rules explain that traits are transmitted from generation to generation in uniform predictable fashion and not necessarily a blending process.
 With the expansion of the science of genetics, these laws have been supplemented and extended.

-Mendel’s application of mathematics in biology was subsequently adopted by researchers like Thomas Hunt Morgan (1866-1945) and co-workers.
+Mendel’s application of mathematics, particularly statistics, in biology was subsequently adopted by researchers like Thomas Hunt Morgan (1866-1945) and co-workers.
 Their studies on fruit fly or Drosophila established the modern methodology in studies concerning genetics.
 It confirmed the gene (Mendel’s “factor”) as the unit of heredity and the chromosome as the physical structure which carried the genes.
 The subsequent discovery of mitosis, or nuclear division, and meiosis, or reduction division, as well as the manner in which the chromosomes are distributed further boosted the findings of Gregor Mendel (Rook 1964).